 How is Frieze Projects New York funded?

 Frieze has received funding from a number of sources and specific areas of the program receive sponsorship.
-For example in 2012 Mulberry sponsored the Frieze Projects and Frieze Sounds were produced in association with BMW.
+For example in 2012 Mulberry sponsored the Frieze Projects and in 2012 and 2013 Frieze Sounds were produced in association with BMW.